Joseph Napier (USCG)

 Joseph Napier, a station keeper for the United States Life-Saving Service founded the lifesaving station at St. Joseph, Michigan in 1876.

 He operated the station for many years and was credited with many dangerous and heroic rescues.

-Prior to joining the Life-saving service Napier was Chicago`s harbormaster, and ship's captain.
+Napier was born in Ashtabula, Ohio, the son of a Great Lakes ship's captain.
+Prior to joining the Life-Saving Service, he was Chicago`s harbormaster, and a ship's captain himself.

 While in Chicago, in 1854, Napier led the rescue of the crew of a wrecked schooner, and was awarded an inscribed gold watch.